OnlyJuanCena/Juan_Garza-ANGM2305-Final_Project/proposal.md

 ## Challenges
 - Creating colision boxes that feel fair.
 - Making multiple objects interact with each other.
-- Add sound effects to enhance the game feel.
+- Adding sound effects to enhance the game feel.

 ## Outcomes
 Ideal Outcome: